The Hollow Body

-Saturday mornings, the aroma of pancakes, vanilla, and blueberries blanket the Sawyer house.
-It is, even more, intoxicating under the comforter as young Danny stirs in a dream, walking upstream through the woods with Edmund.
-Edmund steadies Danny as he navigates the tree limbs that lie across their path.
+On Saturday mornings, the aroma of pancakes, vanilla, and blueberries blanket the Sawyer house.
+It is even more intoxicating under the quilted comforter as young Danny stirs in a dream.
+Walking upstream through the woods Edmund steadies Danny as he navigates the tree limbs that lie across their path.
 He lets Danny hold his belt loop as he steps up and over a boulder covered with slippery moss.
 Danny stops to dip his hand in the slow-moving cold spring water.
 Typically, he would see an entire school of minnows darting away.
-Not even one, as Danny, scans the shoreline with the tip of his finger.
-The mystery goes unsolved when he hears Dad down the hall.
+Not even one, Danny observes, as he scans the shoreline with the tip of his finger.
+The mystery fades and goes unsolved when he hears Dad down the hall.
 Danny looks out from under his pillow and sees that Edmund’s bed is empty.
 He is always the early one to rise and careful not to wake his younger brother.
 Danny likes feeling warm and protected and tends to sleep in.
 He feels the same way when he is with Edmund, too, so feet to the floor.

 Daddy loves the breakfast ritual, and right now, he’s totally into it.
 Danny hears him singing from the kitchen to the beat of clanging pans and drum-stick utensils.
 Daddy belts out Beautiful Day.
 Not like U2 does it, but like a lounge singer doing Frank Sinatra.
 Daddy’s acapella is his "breakfast time" cue.

 “It’s a beautiful day.
 Don’t let it get away."